lromerio/SpyVR/README.md

 The _Oracle_ sees the scene from the top and has a simple command line at his disposal.
 Obviously, in order to reach their goal, the two players have to collaborate and communicate.

+[Here](https://www.youtube.com/watch?v=DuQHT63kiMo&feature=youtu.be) you can find a short video demo of the project.

+## Getting Started

+You can either open the project in [Unity](https://unity3d.com/) (version 2017.4.0f1 was used) and launch the scene called *Demo*.
+Note that, since we used some Blender models to build our scenario, you need to have [Blender](https://www.blender.org/) installed in order to correctly open the project.

+Alternatively you can download the standalone build [here](/application/).

 ## Commands
 ### Oracle Command line